MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/tables/table-parts-and-functionality.md

 ---
-title: "Table Parts and Functionality" ms.prod: xamarin ms.assetid: B4139C8B-28F2-4C0F-297F-BF5432C5A915
+title: "Table Parts and Functionality in Xamarin.iOS"
-ms.technology: xamarin-ios
+description: "This document describes the various pieces of a UITableView in iOS.
+It discusses section headers, cells, section footers, the index, and editing mode." ms.prod: xamarin ms.assetid: B4139C8B-28F2-4C0F-297F-BF5432C5A915 ms.technology: xamarin-ios